-When putting together a newspaper, magazine or broadcast, it’s always safest to create your own material rather than borrowing from elsewhere.
+When putting together a newspaper, magazine, broadcast or online/digital site, it’s always safest to create your own material rather than borrowing from elsewhere.
 Your work might not look as “polished” as a professional magazine photographer’s, but those photographers didn’t learn to take cover-worthy images by dropping-and-dragging other people’s files.
-There’s no substitute for doing it yourself — and that will make your publication unique and special, not a cookie-cutter copy.
+There’s no substitute for doing it yourself — and that will make your publication unique and special.

 But on rare occasions, there’s a legitimate need to use material that can’t be created in-house.
 Maybe there’s a disaster in a foreign country that has a unique local impact.
 Maybe you’re writing a travel story recommending exotic destinations to visit.